A-Streitenberger/A-Streitenberger/README.md

 **Project easyFastGP**: An implementation of a standard genetic programming in Python with implemented performance improvements, especially the evaulation of individuals in C.

-**Project user management (not yet published)**: I am currently working on a Spring Boot application for user administration.
-The project will serve as a base project for others and includes the following features: Single Sign-On (SSO), 2FA authentication, registration and email verification and other security measures via Spring Security.
+**Project user management (not yet published)**: A Spring Boot application for user administration.
+This project will serve as a base project for others and includes the following features: Single Sign-On (SSO), 2FA authentication, registration and email verification and other security measures via Spring Security.